HassanMak29/-frontend-mentor-loopstudios-landing-page/README.md

 ### What I learned

-In this project I used learned to use the clamp operator for widths and font sizes.|
+In this project I learned to use the clamp operator for widths and font sizes.

 ```css
 header {